maveniverse/site-001/content/en/docs/njord/configuration/_index.md

 ## Project

-Njord Mojos does **not require project**, and they can be invoked without any.
-But, in that case all the "heuristics" will be unavailable, and you will need to provide all the required input to Mojos explicitly.
-For example, assuming you have locally staged `myproject-00001`, you can still publish it by explicitly configuring `publish` mojo from a directory where no project exists:
+Njord goals do **not require project**, and they can be invoked without any.
+But, in that case all the "heuristics" will be unavailable, and you will need to provide all the required input to goals explicitly.
+For example, assuming you have locally staged `myproject-00001`, you can still publish it by explicitly configuring `publish` goal from a directory where no project exists:

 ```